-Waking up to a crying baby and finding out they are in fever is a frightening idea for new parents.
-Newborns can develop a higher body temperature more often than adults as they have not developed the functions used to regulate their temperature yet.
-And while most fevers are a non-dangerous sign of the baby’s immune system fighting an infection, they can make your little one feel uncomfortable for a couple of days.
+Waking up to a crying baby and finding out they are in fever is frightening for new parents.
+Newborns can develop a higher body temperature more often than adults as they have not yet developed the functions used to regulate their temperature.
+While most fevers are a non-dangerous sign of the baby’s immune system fighting an infection, they can make your little one uncomfortable for a few days.

 What is considered a fever for infants?

 Generally, a high body temperature above 38 degrees Celsius is considered a fever in a baby.
 There are small differences between measuring the temperature using different types of thermometers, so you should double-check the specific threshold below:

 While many of these will give you a reliable estimation of your infant’s temperature, it is generally recommended to use the rectal thermometer for the best accuracy.